fr0xk/Scripts/Markdown/investing_thesis.md

 ## Investment Strategy

 Our investment strategy is to invest in companies with strong financial metrics that have the potential to deliver good returns on a risk-adjusted basis.
+Note that performance matrices are on average basis

 The filtered companies with above criteria should yield postive returns over a long horizon.
 The current ratio of all three companies is above the industry average, indicating a strong ability to pay short-term debts.
 Additionally, the debt-to-equity ratio of the companies is low, indicating a low level of financial risk.